-WordPress not Updating automatically?.
-Are you facing any problems in updating WordPress to the latest version by the automatic WordPress update process?
+Is WordPress not updating automatically?
+Are you facing any problems in updating WordPress to the latest version through the automatic WordPress update process?
 Don’t worry about them.
 We have the solution.
-Before we getting started, read our article on How to Update WordPress to know more about the WordPress update process.
-It is a comprehensive and easy to follow guide to update your WordPress version to the latest release.
+Before we are getting started, read our article on How to Update WordPress to know more about the WordPress update process.
+It is a comprehensive and easy-to-follow guide to update your WordPress version to the latest release.
 We described some effective methods to get a successful update of your WordPress platform.
-There are several things you need to check if your WordPress not updating automatically.
-We listed some of them below so that you can check it out one by one to diagnose the issue.

 Before turning on the automatic updates, make sure that you didn’t modify any core WordPress files.
 For example, if you made changes to the WordPress files for adding some custom functions to your website, you will lose them as soon as WordPress gets updated.